 We are authorized to issue 500,000,000 shares of Class A Common Stock and 25,000,000 shares of Class B Common Stock, par value \$0.001 per share.
 As of the date of this prospectus, there were 66,899,396 shares of our Class A Common Stock issued and outstanding but no shares of Class B common stock issued or outstanding.
 The outstanding shares of our common stock are validly issued, fully paid and nonassessable.
 In this prospectus, all references solely to "common stock" shall refer to the Class A Common Stock except where otherwise indicated.
 In this prospectus, all references solely to "common stock" shall refer to both the Class A Common Stock and the Class B Common Stock except where otherwise indicated.
 We are authorized to issue up to 25,000,000 shares of preferred stock, par value \$0.001 per share.
-Of these shares of preferred stock, 1,000,000 are designated as Series A Convertible Preferred Stock, and 2,500 are designated as Series C Convertible Redeemable Preferred Stock.
-As of the date of this prospectus, there were 7,040 shares of Series A Convertible Preferred Stock outstanding, 125,000 shares of Series B Convertible Preferred Stock outstanding.
+Of these shares of preferred stock, 1,000,000 are designated as Series A Convertible Preferred Stock, 300,000 are designated as Series B Convertible Preferred Stock, and 2,500 are designated as Series C Convertible Redeemable Preferred Stock outstanding, 125,000 shares of Series B Convertible Preferred Stock outstanding.